Yampa River confluence water in Colorado

 If the Yampa is warm, crowded, or under restriction, compare the Elk River for a nearby freestone option or the upper Colorado and Williams Fork for a different Colorado trout plan after checking current rules.

-Check CPW's Yampa River pages, special regulations, and any current temperature or closure guidance before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check CPW's Yampa River pages, special fishing rules, and any current temperature or closure guidance before fishing.
 Rules can vary by reach.

 Steamboat Springs Core Trail and parks